zmarotrix/ChatFilter/README.md

 *   **Saving:** Due to limitations in the WoW 1.12 API, addon settings saved in `SavedVariables` are automatically saved by the game only upon logging out or reloading the UI.
 There is no script function to force an immediate save.
 *   **Compatibility:** This addon overrides the default `ChatFrame_OnEvent` function.
 While this is a common method in 1.12 and is generally compatible, conflicts *could* theoretically arise if another addon you use *also* completely replaces `ChatFrame_OnEvent` instead of hooking or wrapping it.
-*   **Repeat Delay:** The repeat delay feature mentioned in older versions or other filtering addons has been removed from this version.
-Identical messages will not be automatically blocked based on frequency from the same user.
 *   **Copy Filter:** The `copyfilter` command looks up the source character name exactly as stored in `ChatFilter_Saved.lua`.
 This is typically the correct case of the character's name.
 If it fails, verify the source character's name spelling and capitalization.

 ---